hth/receipt/documentation/logstash/README.md

 				tags => "test"
 				codec => "json"

-				//think about
+				# think about
 				stat_interval => 15
 				start_position => beginning

-				//no need for this as line are clubbed together codec => multiline {
+				# no need for this as line are clubbed together
+				codec => multiline {
 				  pattern => "^\s"
 				  what => "previous"